AaraniSivasekaram/Predictive_Modelling_Project/README_Segment_2.md

 ## Presentation
-**Overview - Our draft presentation contains:**
+**Our draft presentation contains:**
-* An overview of our presentation
+* An overview of our presentation,
-* Selected topic and rational
+* Selected topic and rationale,
-* Description of our data source
+* Description of our data source,
-* Questions we hope to answer with our dataset and analysis
+* Questions we hope to answer with our dataset and analysis,
-* Description of the data exploration of our project, including preprocessing our data
+* Description of the data exploration of our project, including preprocessing our data,
-* Description of the data analysis we completed
+* Description of the data analysis we completed,
-* Selected few images from our data visualization in Tableau
+* Selected few images from our data visualization in Tableau, and
 * A conclusion and next steps

 **Please see link to our Google slides presentation for more details:** https://docs.google.com/presentation/d/191P9TQXqxlFJWycma8cBj7R7hkfTKrkr5KptemuW2LQ/edit?usp=sharing